Type hints: what and why

 }

-The join_str_list function accepts a list of strings and uses the whitespace to join them.
+The following join_str_list function accepts a list of strings and uses the whitespace to join them.

 python